IITB-Racing/team-wiki/docs/updates.md

     - a good efficient outcome (we gave 4 months, but they still some have installation issues + need to more training to be able to contribute to their subsystem).
         - should we spend less time in modules, and make JDEs faster so they’ve more time to learn their subsytems?
     - how to improve SLAM module? - no first pref till now ☹️

+React 🏎️ to the whatsapp msg, if you’ve carefully read & acknowledged the priorities for this week.

 ### Sept 26 - Oct 1 [12/27 = 44%]